2025 Annual Report

 Outstanding Organization: Helpsy

-Helpsy is a certified B Corp with an environmental mission to keep clothes out of the trash, to create honorable work and to be profitable.
-Helpsy collects 100,000 lbs of clothes per day in cooperation with 1,500 communities, businesses, and nonprofits.
-Helpsy supplies environmentally sound used goods to thousands of thrift stores, resellers, sorting companies, and consumers worldwide.
+Helpsy collects hundreds of thousands of pounds of clothes per day in cooperation with 1,500 communities, businesses, and nonprofits.
+The certified B-corporation supplies environmentally sound used goods to thousands of thrift stores, resellers, sorting companies, and consumers worldwide.

 Outstanding Municipality: Town of Woodbury